BLAKE (hash function): Example digests

+(In this example 266 matching bits out of 512 is about 52% due to the random nature of the avalanche.)

 BLAKE2

 BLAKE2 is a cryptographic hash function based on BLAKE, created by Jean-Philippe Aumasson, Samuel Neves, Zooko Wilcox-O'Hearn, and Christian Winnerlein.
 The design goal was to replace the widely used, but broken, MD5 and SHA-1 algorithms in applications requiring high performance in software.
 BLAKE2 was announced on December 21, 2012.
 A reference implementation is available under CC0, the OpenSSL License, and the Apache License 2.0.

 BLAKE2b is faster than MD5, SHA-1, SHA-2, and SHA-3, on 64-bit x86-64 and ARM architectures.
-BLAKE2 provides better security than SHA-2 and similar to that of SHA-3: immunity to length extension, indifferentiability from a random oracle, etc.
+Its creators state that BLAKE2 provides better security than SHA-2 and similar to that of SHA-3: immunity to length extension, indifferentiability from a random oracle, etc.

 BLAKE2 removes addition of constants to message words from BLAKE round function, changes two rotation constants, simplifies padding, adds parameter block that is XOR'ed with initialization vectors, and reduces the number of rounds from 16 to 12 for BLAKE2b (successor of BLAKE-512), and from 14 to 10 for BLAKE2s (successor of BLAKE-256).

 BLAKE2 supports keying, salting, personalization, and hash tree modes, and can output digests from 1 up to 64 bytes for BLAKE2b, or up to 32 bytes for BLAKE2s.
 There are also parallel versions designed for increased performance on multi-core processors; BLAKE2bp (4-way parallel) and BLAKE2sp (8-way parallel).

-BLAKE2X is a family of extensible-output functions (XOFs).
+BLAKE2X is a family of extendable-output functions (XOFs).
 Whereas BLAKE2 is limited to 64-byte digests, BLAKE2X allows for digests of up to 256 GiB.
 BLAKE2X is itself not an instance of a hash function, and must be based on an actual BLAKE2 instance.
 An example of a BLAKE2X instance could be BLAKE2Xb16MiB, which would be a BLAKE2X version based on BLAKE2b producing 16,777,216-byte digests (or exactly 16 MiB, hence the name of such an instance).

 BLAKE2b and BLAKE2s are specified in RFC 7693.
 Optional features using the parameter block (salting, personalized hashes, tree hashing, et cetera), are not specified, and thus neither is support for BLAKE2bp, BLAKE2sp, or BLAKE2X.